-Not since Drew Bledsoe in '93 has a Bill Belichick team faced such a young QB
+Bill Belichick vs. rookie QBs: Patriots have never lost at home

 FOXBOROUGH, Mass. -- When the New England Patriots host the Houston Texans on Sunday, Bill Belichick will be scheming against 22-year-old rookie Deshaun Watson, who will be the second-youngest starting quarterback to face a team with Belichick as head coach.

-One has to go back to 1993, Belichick's third year as Cleveland Browns head coach and two years before Watson was born, to identify the youngest quarterback to face a Belichick-coached team.
+One has to go back to 1993, Belichick's third year as Cleveland Browns coach and two years before Watson was born, to identify the youngest quarterback to face a Belichick-coached team.
 It was 21-year-old Patriots rookie Drew Bledsoe.

-That's a neat nugget to highlight as Patriots players return to work Wednesday.
-It's a day defenders will receive the initial parts of a game plan that should have a heavy emphasis on not letting Watson's athleticism beat them.
+That's a neat nugget (courtesy of ESPN Stats & Information) to highlight as Patriots players return to work Wednesday.
+It's a day defenders will receive the initial parts of a game plan that should emphasize not letting Watson's athleticism beat them.

 "Good poise, has a good arm, I think he can make all of the throws he needs to make.
 Obviously, he can throw on the run.
 A really athletic guy," Belichick said of Watson on Tuesday.